Steelhead Report and Restoration Card

 The Information Your Steelhead Report Card Provides

 The information collected from Steelhead Report Cards allows CDFW to assess angling trends by evaluating data such as the number of fish caught and the number of fishing trips reported.
 This data is graphed below by month for each location code (2016 through 2018).
-Detailed information regarding the analysis of report card data can be found within the link opens in new windowadministrative (PDF) and link opens in new window legislative reports (PDF).
+Detailed information regarding the analysis of report card data can be found within the administrative (PDF) and legislative reports (PDF).

 Total Catch and Number of Fishing Trips by Location Code